cloudflare/cloudflare-docs/content/magic-wan/connector/configure-connector.md

 There are several deployment options for Magic WAN Connector.
 Connector can act like a DHCP server for your local network, or integrate with your local set up and have static IP addresses assigned to it.

 {{<Aside type="warning">}}
-If there is a firewall deployed upstream of the Magic WAN Connector, configure it to allow traffic on ports `443` and `4500`.
+If there is a firewall deployed upstream of the Magic WAN Connector, configure the firewall to allow traffic on ports `443` and `4500`.
 This is needed to allow Magic WAN Connector's initiation traffic with Cloudflare.
 {{</Aside>}}

 LAN to LAN communication in Magic WAN Connector is not yet supported.
 If you have a LAN set up on port one of Magic WAN Connector and need to communicate with the LAN set up behind LAN port two, packets will be routed through Cloudflare first before reaching their destination.